garden-io/garden/docs/reference/providers/conftest.md

     # disables the provider.
 To use a provider in all environments, omit this field.
     environments:

-    # Path to the default policy directory or rego file to use for `conftest` modules.
+    # Path to the default policy directory or rego file to use for `conftest` actions.
     policyPath: ./policy

-    # Default policy namespace to use for `conftest` modules.
+    # Default policy namespace to use for `conftest` actions.
     namespace:

     # Set this to `"warn"` if you'd like tests to be marked as failed if one or more _warn_ rules are matched.